0atman/noboilerplate/scripts/40-compiler-driven-development.md

 <!-- slide bg="rgb(37, 34, 43)" -->
 notes:
-In fact because quadratic are using Pyodide inside webassembly, any pure python dependency can be installed, like this example of the faker library.
+In fact, because quadratic are using Pyodide inside webassembly, any pure python dependency can be installed, like this example of the faker library.
-Loads of essential native libraries, like numpy, scipi, and pandas have been specially ported, too.
+Loads of essential native libraries, like numpy, scipi, and pandas have been specially ported, by the pyodide team too.

 ---